 Fusion devices offer powerful and flexible control of circuit timing through the use of analog circuitry.
-Each chip has six clock conditioning circuits (CCCs).
-The west CCC also contains a phase-locked loop (PLL) core.
-In the two larger devices (AFS600 and AFS1500), both the west and the east CCC contain a PLL.
+Each chip has six CCCs.
+The west CCC also contains a PLL core.
+In the two larger devices (AFS600 and AFS1500), the west and the east CCCs each contain a PLL.
 The PLLs include delay lines, a phase shifter (0°, 90°, 180°, 270°), and clock multipliers/dividers.
 Each CCC has all the circuitry needed for the selection and interconnection of inputs to the VersaNet global network.
 The east and west CCCs each have access to three VersaNet global lines on each side of the chip (six lines total).
 The CCCs at the four corners each have access to three quadrant global lines on each quadrant of the chip.